Green Artist

 There are several reasons why you should flatten out a watercolor painting if it has warped.

-- If you are doing an art commission your customer deserves a flattened-out painting that looks professional.
+• If you are doing an art commission your client deserves a flattened-out painting that looks professional.

 How To Flatten A Watercolor Painting